jkelin/spa-prod/docs/roadmap.md

 - [ ] multiple entrypoints
 - [ ] single executable packaging
   - [ ] publish to github releases by CI
+  - [ ] build spa-prod docker image with a tag